The 2018 Brazilian Election

 What HRMI data on Brazil show

-In 2017-2018 the Human Rights Measurement Initiative ran a 13-country pilot measuring civil and political rights performance, to be repeated in early 2019.
+In 2019, the Human Rights Measurement Initiative conducted a 19-country survey measuring civil and political rights performance.
 Brazil was one of those countries, so HRMI has extensive data on these rights, including data relevant to the views expressed by Bolsonaro, such as vulnerability to the death penalty and extrajudicial killings, as well as actions committed against Brazilians by state actors.

 These data paint a bleak picture in the context of the Bolsonaro presidency.
 Brazil is a part of BRICS, a group of national emerging economies who are experiencing high economic growth rates.
 Except in recent years, Brazil’s GDP growth has been quite high, reaching over 8% growth in 2010.
 Economic opportunity has disproportionately shifted the government’s focus to economic success.
 As a result, some of the country’s civil and political rights development has lagged.